cedarwarman/cedarwarman.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-#title: Cedar Warman
+title: Cedar Warman
 #subtitle: This is the website of Cedar Warman.
 #hide_footer: true
 #hide_hero: true
 hero_image: /img/darlingtonia.jpg
 ---

-# Cedar Warman's website
+# Cedar Warman
 Soon I'll add some more content to this website.